Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - URI
-     - In information technology, a Uniform Resource Identifier (URI) is a string of characters used to identify a resource.
-Such identification enables interaction with representations of the resource over a network, typically the World Wide Web, using specific protocols.
-[Wikipedia]
+     - In information technology, a Uniform Resource Identifier (URI) is a string of characters that unambiguously identifies a particular resource.
+To guarantee uniformity, all URIs follow a predefined set of syntax rules, but also maintain extensibility through a separately defined hierarchical naming scheme (e.g.http://). [`Wikipedia <https://en.wikipedia.org/wiki/Uniform_Resource_Identifier>`__]

        An element in COUNTER reports used to identify the item for which usage is being reported.
      -